About In-Home Care

 What is aging in place?

-The term aging in place refers to seniors that choose to remain in their home as they get older instead of moving to an independent or assisted living community.
+The term aging in place refers to seniors who choose to remain in their home as they get older instead of moving to an independent or assisted living community.
 According to the AARP, a majority of seniors would prefer to remain in their homes for as long as possible.
 And aging in place has a number of benefits.

-• Being surrounded by beloved objects and memory cues can foster a sense of connection and peace, and for seniors with Alzheimer’s disease or other forms of dementia, a familiar environment can reduce confusion and improve mental engagement.
+- Being surrounded by beloved objects and memory cues can foster a sense of connection and peace, and for seniors with Alzheimer’s disease or other forms of dementia, a familiar environment can reduce confusion and improve mental engagement.

-• Remaining in the home also avoids the stress of relocation and acclimating to new environments.
+- Remaining in the home also avoids the stress of relocation and acclimating to new environments.

-• Aging in place can be more cost-effective than facility care.
+- Aging in place can be more cost-effective than facility care.

 What is a home health aide?